facinick/design-patterns/src/patterns/notes.md

 ### Template:

 defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
 Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm’s structure.

+### Iterator:

+provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.